bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-1">1.
 Convert Celsius to Fahrenheit</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-celsiusToFahrenheit allows you to convert a temperature from Celsius to Fahrenheit.
-It takes a value in Celsius as input and uses the formula (Celsius &ast; 9/5) + 32 to perform the conversion.exadecimal representation.
+<p>celsiusToFahrenheit allows you to convert a temperature from Celsius to Fahrenheit.
+It
+takes a value in Celsius as input and uses the formula (Celsius &ast; 9/5) + 32 to perform the conversion.exadecimal representation.</p>
 <pre>
 const celsiusToFahrenheit = (celsius) => (celsius * 9/5) + 32;
 celsiusToFahrenheit(25); // Result: 77